Training at HT

 Training events for external scientists include conferences, symposia, workshops, and both theoretical and practical courses at the forefront of scientific and technological development in specific areas or technologies related to HT science and highly relevant for modern biomedical research.

-Join our 3-day virtual workshop organised by Florian Jug, Head of HT Image Analysis Facility.
+A 3-day virtual workshop organised by Florian Jug, Head of HT Image Analysis Facility.

 You will learn about recently developed software packages to circumvent limitations of microscopes and obtain fantastic microscopy images.